 Starting an online business nowadays has become so accessible both financially and technically, that the number of e-stores is growing in huge leaps.
 Surely, not each of the newly created shops can withstand the competition, and in many cases, their first year becomes the last.
-However, for a great number of e-shops, it becomes a trampoline to bigger volumes of sales through expanding the business via selling on the new channels and starting new stores.
+However, for many e-shops, it becomes a trampoline to bigger volumes of sales by expanding the business via selling on new channels and starting new stores.

 Why Order Management Systems Benefit from E-Сommerce Integrations

-Let’s look at the whole cycle of the sale to understand the work principle:
+Let’s look at the whole cycle of the sale to understand the working principle:

-- First, a customer visits an online store or a sales channel like Amazon, and adds an item to the cart.
+- First, a customer visits an online store or a sales channel like Amazon and adds an item to the cart.
 Integration with various shopping carts and online marketplaces allows the order to be automatically entered into the order management platform.
-Even if the purchase isn’t completed, this data is very helpful in analyzing the abandoned carts and their “contents” to further decrease their number.
+Even if the purchase isn’t completed, this data helps analyze the abandoned carts and their “contents” to decrease their number further.

 Realizing this, order platforms compete in the number of integrations.
 According to the study by Softwareadvice.com, “Top order management systems support at least seven major integrations”.
 Some vendors even build in the accounting or inventory functionality into their solutions, though sometimes it overlaps with the systems already used by a merchant.